PingOne Advanced Identity Cloud

 Environment locking

-Locking an environment prevents configuration changes that could disrupt a promotion; however, all authentication flows continue to work as normal.
+Locking an environment prevents configuration changes that could disrupt a promotion or a rollback; however, all authentication flows continue to work as normal.

-Before you run a promotion, you must lock the lower and upper environments.
-This prevents anyone else from locking either of those environments, which ensures only one promotion can be run at the same time in the same set of development, staging, and production environments.
+Before you run a promotion or a rollback, you must lock the lower and upper environments.
+This prevents anyone else from locking either of those environments, which ensures only one promotion or rollback can be run at the same time in the same set of development, staging, and production environments.

 Locking the lower and upper environments also blocks access to the ESV API in those environments.
-This prevents anyone else from accidentally disrupting the promotion by manipulating ESV configuration values.
-If the lower environment is also the development environment, then most Identity Cloud API endpoints are also restricted.
+This prevents anyone else from accidentally disrupting a promotion or rollback by manipulating ESV configuration values.
+If the lower environment is also the development environment, then most Advanced Identity Cloud API endpoints are also restricted.

-When a promotion is complete, you must unlock the lower and upper environments to return the environments back to full functionality.
+When a promotion or a rollback is complete, you must unlock the lower and upper environments to return the environments back to full functionality.

 Configuration integrity checks

-When you run a promotion, Identity Cloud performs integrity checks on your static configuration to protect the stability of the upper environment.
+When you run a promotion or a rollback, Advanced Identity Cloud performs integrity checks on your static configuration to protect the stability of the upper environment.

 Integrity check for missing ESVs